JrVerbiest/jrverbiest.github.io/README.md

 ## About Me

 I hold a **PhD in Engineering Science**, along with **two engineering degrees**.
 With over 20 years of experience spanning academia and industry, I bring a multidisciplinary perspective to tackling complex technical challenges.
-Currently, my focus iss on **data engineering**, with particular interest in **decentralized data ownership** and **data product thinking** — treating data as a product.
+My current focus is **data engineering**, with particular interest in **decentralized data ownership** and **data product thinking** — treating data as a product.
 Besides, I am actively developing **my practical skills** through hands-on work using different tools, like for example **Databricks**.

 At present, I hold **two part-time, fixed-term positions at Hasselt University** in Belgium: